matt-w-rees/website-v4/content/about/_index.md

 title: about
 ---

 I am a PhD candidate with the [Quantitative and Applied Ecology group](https://qaeco.com) at the University of Melbourne.
-My research aims to understand outcomes of conservation threat-management interventions, with a particular focus on invasive predator control.
+My research aims to understand outcomes of conservation threat-management interventions, with a focus on invasive predator control.
+This includes improving ecological inference through optimised survey designs and robust statistical models.

-[1]: ahadsfsa.com